strues/swerpbox/README.md

 # SwerpBox

-SwerpBox, a seedbox and Media Center combined with the power of  🐳 Docker.
+SwerpBox, a seedbox and media center combined with the power of  🐳 Docker.

 ## Get Started